Scarborough Centre for Alternative Studies, Teacher PD Day October 5, 2018

 Pam Palmater – Child Welfare Unfair for First Nations – connected to all five criteria of genocide that Canada continues to perpetrate.
 How do we break our complicity with this?

 Kanahus Manuel – Tiny House Warriors’ resistance to Trudeau’s pipeline with forward thinking technology.

 Teachers were asked if they would want to go to the Art Gallery of Ontario and challenge themselves to make one lesson that connects the Niagara Treaty wampum agreements with the Anthropocene exhibit and the McLean Centre show.
 There seemed to be enough interest to plan this full day trip for our next PD day.

-The presentation ended with a giveaway — a t-shirt purchased online from the Onaman collective — for the first person who could answer the following question: How is Trudeau violating the Niagara Treaty when he makes attempts to run a pipeline through Secwepemc territory?
+The presentation ended with a giveaway — a t-shirt purchased online from the Onaman collective — for the first person who could answer the following question: How is Trudeau violating the Royal Proclamation when he makes attempts to run a pipeline through Secwepemc territory?

 Art students designed hearts the day before and we ran construction paper through the photocopier, a technical tip from Olivia Gude.